sharifhkhan/jsdevenv/README.md

 ![One does not simply code in JavaScript](https://i.imgur.com/OdlY9KP.png "One does not simply code in JavaScript")

 Open source tools for building a javascipt development envronment.
-If you're looking to simply get started as fast possible, consider using [create-react-app](https://github.com/facebook/create-react-app/) when setup is complete.
+To get started as fast possible, consider using [create-react-app](https://github.com/facebook/create-react-app/) instead when setup is complete.

 ## Setup